zhang64-llnl/Mix-n-Match-Calibration/README.md

 This repository contains code that accompanies the paper [Mix-n-Match: Ensemble and Compositional Methods for Uncertainty Calibration in Deep Learning](https://arxiv.org/abs/2003.07329).
 Please see the paper for more details.

+The code is currently under internal review and will be released as soon as possible.